Aldershot: Education

 There are various schools in Aldershot.
 These will be joined by two new primary schools being built as part of the Aldershot Urban extension development of 3,850 houses.
 This development will also be served by a further 675 secondary school places being created at the Alderwood and Wavell schools.

-A mix of infants and juniors, including Park Primary School and St Michael's (C of E).
-The infant schools are Talavera, Wellington Primary, and Bell Vue Infant School.
+Primary schools include Park Primary and St Michael's (C of E).
+The infant schools are Talavera, Wellington Primary and Bell Vue Infant School.
 Junior schools include: Newport County, Talavera, Wellington Secondary and St Joseph's Primary (Catholic).

-Aldershot has only one secondary school, Alderwood School (formerly Heron Wood School and The Connaught School) though Ash Manor School, Farnham Heath End School, All Hallows Catholic School and The Wavell School are all local.
+Aldershot has only one secondary school, Alderwood School (formerly Heron Wood School and The Connaught School), though Ash Manor School, Farnham Heath End School, All Hallows Catholic School and The Wavell School are all local.
 In the town's West End can be found Rowhill School, a special school for students of secondary age unable to attend mainstream schooling for a variety of reasons.
 There are also two private schools, Salesian College and Farnborough Hill School in nearby Farnborough.

+Local newspapers

+The local press is the Aldershot News & Mail, a Surrey Advertiser Group broadsheet.
+At the end of November 2017, the Surrey-Hants Star Courier, a free tabloid, ceased publication.